rudreshh/hacktoberfest-finder/CONTRIBUTING.md

 **We welcome open source contributors!!**

+However, please don't try and submit pull requests for every open issue - leave some for others!

 ## Pull Request Process

 1. Fork this repository and use the setup process (which can be found in the [README](./README.md))